matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 ========= ========= =============================================
 changed   [string]  List of users who have updated their device identity keys
-                    since the previous sync response.
+                    since the previous sync response. left      [string]  List of users with whom we do not share any encrypted rooms anymore since the previous sync response.
 ========= ========= =============================================